ultrdth/ultrdth/README.md

 I do weird stuff :3

-Feel free to use my stuff however you like and support is highly appreciated
+Feel free to use my stuff however you like and im too lazy to fix something if its broken tho :p

 ---